-Vanderbilt University’s Program in Women’s and Gender Studies offers an interdisciplinary Graduate Certificate Program.
+Vanderbilt University’s Department of Gender and Sexuality Studies offers an interdisciplinary Graduate Certificate Program.
 The Certificate Program provides graduate students across campus with access to interdisciplinary scholarship in the robust field of gender studies; supplies them with a valuable professional credential; and strengthens their ability to compete for jobs as well as national fellowships and postdoctoral awards.

-Courses taken at Vanderbilt University prior to admission to the Program may be counted toward the Certificate requirements with the approval of the director.
-Any student enrolled in a graduate program at Vanderbilt University is eligible to apply for the Certificate Program in gender studies.
-Acceptance to the program requires a minimum GPA of 3.3, satisfactory performance of B+ or better in Women’s and Gender Studies 301, and the approval of both the student’s advisor and the director of the Women’s and Gender Studies Program.
+Courses taken at Vanderbilt University prior to admission to the Department may be counted toward the Certificate requirements with the approval of the Chair.
+Any student enrolled in a graduate program at Vanderbilt University is eligible to apply for the Certificate Program in Gender and Sexuality Studies.
+Acceptance to the program requires a minimum GPA of 3.3, satisfactory performance of B+ or better in Gender and Sexuality Studies 8301, and the approval of both the student’s advisor and the Chair of the Department Gender and Sexuality Studies.

 - WGS 8301 Gender and Sexuality: Feminist Approaches.
 Interdisciplinary introduction to the major debates, theoretical terms, and research methods in feminist, gender, sexuality, and queer studies.